A New Humanity

 The heart is deceitful above all things, and desperately wicked: who can know it?
 [Jer.
 17:9]

 Hence, God must give humanity a new heart.
 How is He to do this?
+Heart in this sense, is used to describe the seat of human desires and emotions.

 God formally initiated this plan of the new heart, when He called a man named Abram out from Ur of the Chaldees.
 From him, God would create a people.
 Using this people as the nucleus, He would make a new humanity, whose hearts turned to Him and would give ear to His voice.
-However, He needed these people to understand their desperate condition.
+However first, He needed these people to understand their desperate condition.
 He needed them to understand their lack of righteousness and their need for redemption.

 God knew one of the best ways for man to learn was through repetition.
 By repeating an act, He could instill in them the lessons needed.
 Through a mighty deliverance, He brought them out of slavery in Egypt, leading them to the base of a mountain in the Sinai Desert.
 There He called Moses, His appointed leader for the people, to the top of the mountain.
 He gave Moses ten laws inscribed in stone with “the finger of God.”